-The proposed regulations do not prescribe that any business transition to a particular refrigerant or alternative so additional costs are not estimated.
-EPA support documents quote "The majority of potentially affected businesses are in the commercial refrigeration sector, but it is important to note that these businesses will not be affected in a single year; instead, a small proportion of businesses are expected to be affected in each year over a 15 to 20 year period, as existing retail food equipment reaches end-of-life and businesses make choices about which alternative refrigerant to use in new systems or retrofits"6.

-Maryland is 1.87% percent of the U.S. population.
-The total estimated statewide costs of the proposed regulation could be estimated by scaling the national cost to Maryland's population percentage.
-It is therefore estimated to impact Maryland business by approximately \$440 thousand over 20 years.
-The estimated costs are likely to be over conservative because some refrigerant equipment manufacturers and foam and aerosol propellant end-use manufacturers have already complied with the SNAP rules that have a prohibition effective date of January 1, 2017 or prior,
+EPA support documents for SNAP Rules 20 and 21 quote "The majority of potentially affected businesses are in the commercial refrigeration sector, but it is important to note that these businesses will not be affected in a single year; instead, a small proportion of businesses are expected to be affected in each year over a 15- to 20year period, as existing retail food equipment reaches end-of-life and businesses make choices about which alternative refrigerant to use in new systems or retrofits".
+The total estimated Statewide costs of the proposed regulation could be estimated by scaling the national cost to Marvland's population percentage.
+Marvland is 1.87 percent of the U.S. population.
+Using this methodology, the proposed regulation is estimated to impact Maryland manufacturing business cumulatively by approximately \$20,000 a year over a 20-year span.
+The estimated costs are likely to be inflated as some refrigerant equipment manufacturers and foam and aerosol propellant end-use manufacturers have already complied with SNAP rule prohibition effective dates of January 1, 2017 or prior, and with other state regulations like California.